Tall Poppy Syndrome in Healthcare

 I ended up leaving that area of nursing care – not because I didn’t like the patients or the role I was doing – but because of the treatment I received.

 I had developed myself in a unit as a senior nurse and educator with a passion for the patients I worked with.
 Sadly, I’ve never gone back.

 I am now in a position where I can still develop my skills and education, although in a much broader manner, and where the experience both matters and is appreciated, and teamwork is forefront.

 Nurses should be willing to work together towards a common goal, inspire each other, and accept all types of experience and knowledge, instead of ‘eating our young’, as the saying goes.

-Sandra Dash began her nursing career in 1993 in NSW working in Trauma, Orthopaedics and ICU.
-She then spent the next nine years working in the Northern Territory, NSW and Victoria with the military.
-During this time Sandra found her beginning in Nursing Education teaching at both University and TAFE levels and earning a Master's of Health Science (Nursing Education).
-In 2010 She moved to Queensland and began the most rewarding career in Palliative Care, through which she has not only cared for people at a distressing time in their life but has also been able to continue her passion for education.
+Sandra Dash began her nursing career in 1993 in New South Wales working in trauma, orthopaedics and ICU.
+Sandra then spent the next 9 years working in the Northern Territory, NSW and Victoria with the Australian Defence Force.
+During this time she found her beginning in Nursing Education, teaching at both University and TAFE levels earning a Master’s of Health Science (Nursing Education).
+In 2010, Sandra moved to Queensland and began the most rewarding career in palliative care, through which she has not only cared for people at a distressing time in their life, but has also been able to continue her passion for education.